chemmedia/knowledgeworker-embedded-asset-api/README.md

 ### disableAutomaticCompletion

-Tells KnowledgeWorker that this content contains completion relevant interactions or hidden content.
+Tells KnowledgeWorker that this content contains interaction relevant for completion or hidden content.

-Simple assets may be seen as completed once they have been displayed to the user, such as images.
+Simple assets, such as images, may be marked as completed once they have been displayed to the user.
 Many types of assets initially hide parts of their content to reduce cognitive load and to adapt to users individual needs.
 To measure completion, such hidden contents may have to be taken into account.
-If your embedded asset contains such contents you will want KnowledgeWorker to leave this assets as incomplete until an event occurs by disabling automatic completion.
+If your embedded asset contains such contents, you will want KnowledgeWorker to leave these assets as incomplete until a completion event is triggered by disabling automatic completion.
 You should then call ```triggerCompleted``` once the user has completely consumed your embedded assets.

 Automatic completion is turned on by default and always has to be disabled explicitly to use custom completion.

-Automatic completion has to be disabled before the asset finishes it's loading.
-To safely initialize custom completion you should do so before the [window load event](https://www.w3schools.com/jsref/event_onload.asp).
+Automatic completion has to be disabled before the asset finishes its loading.
+To safely initialize custom completion, you should do so before the [window load event](https://www.w3schools.com/jsref/event_onload.asp).

 ```ecmascript 6